When declining an invite often people select a checkbox that best suits the reason for declining the project and click the decline button.

 Thanks for an invite to your XYZ requirement here at Upwork but at my hourly rate of $XX it will really tough for me to be able to get things done within your budget.

 3b.
 Budget and Requirement Mismatch

-I follow a template when writing Upwork proposals but price is a required field in a proposal and it is prefilled with client’s budget.
+I follow a template when writing Upwork proposals, but the price is a required field in a proposal, and it prefills with the client’s budget.

-It wasn’t the case in Elance and I could send a proposal in Elance without a price to clarify further requirements and add price at a later stage.
+It wasn’t the case in Elance, and I could send a proposal in Elance without a price to clarify further requirements and add amount at a later stage.

-Often client selects a fixed price jobs and if requirements are not very clear, it becomes tough to apply.
-In my “message to client”, I make it clear that it isn’t the budget that is an issue but I am not able to understand what is required and so cannot put a price upfront.
+Often the client selects fixed-price jobs, and if requirements are not very clear, it becomes tough to apply.
+In my “message to client”, I make it clear that it isn’t the budget that is an issue, but I am not able to understand what is required.
+So cannot put a price upfront.

-It happens to me often and here is a recent incident where I had an invite from a client where I could not understand what client needed and was a fixed price job.
+It happens to me often, and here is a recent incident where I had an invite from a client where I could not understand what the client needed and was a fixed price job.

-Explained things in the decline reason and this is how client responded to my response.
+Explained things in the decline reason, and this is how the client responded to my response.

-Since then has already completed his first job where he has shared an awesome review and has started working on his next set of requirements.
+Since then has already completed his first job where he has shared an excellent review.
+Now has started working on his next set of requirements.